Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

-As Christians, we are taught that we should accept criticism and learn from it (Proverbs 10:8, 19:20).
+As Christians, we are taught to accept criticism and learn from it (Proverbs 10:8, 19:20).
 Constructive criticism can be very beneficial by helping us rethink our priorities, challenge our decisions, and make needed changes in our lives.
 Destructive criticism, however, attacks our self-esteem, erodes our confidence, and hurts us.

-Nothing prepared me however, for an email I received one day.
+Nothing prepared me, however, for an email I received one day.
 A friend of mine had told me about a possible short-term project that fit my skill set and encouraged me to inquire about becoming part of it.
-I emailed the leader, someone I knew slightly as part of the same Christian circles, and offered my services.
-I was prepared for him to say no thanks, but I was not prepared for his response.
+I emailed the leader, someone I knew slightly, and offered my services.
+I felt ready to accept a "no thanks," but I was not prepared for his response.

 I was devastated and extremely hurt by the comments.
-I had to search the Bible for guidance, pray, and sought advice from other wise people so I could heal from the harm that had been done.
-Looking back, I can see that there were definite steps that needed to be taken for me to recover from my emotional pain.
+I had to search the Bible for guidance, pray, and seek advice from other wise people so I could heal from the harm that had been done.
+Looking back, I can see that definite steps needed to be taken for me to recover from my emotional pain.
 I made some mistakes along the way, but learned from them.

 Ways to Deal With a Destructive Critic

 Hurt can pierce our emotions as deep as swords (Proverbs 12:18), especially when the perpetrator is a friend or an authority figure that we respect.
 Deep wounds need time to heal.
+In my case, the person who sent the email challenged many things that I believed about myself.
 Sometimes we need to take steps to stop a critic from doing more harm to us and possibly hurting someone else.

-No one has the right to be rude, put us down, belittle us, or judge us harshly.
+Face-to-face confrontations can be difficult to handle.
 When offenders spew their venom at us, we have the right to demand that they stop criticizing us.
-We should not, however, say anything if doing so will put us in danger of physical and verbal abuse.
+However, we should not say anything if doing so will put us in danger of physical and verbal abuse.
 We should escape the situation if we can.
+No one has the right to be rude, put us down, belittle us, or judge us harshly.

-I made the mistake in not being firm enough in my brief email response to the leader that I did not want to receive his negative, hurtful comments.
+I made the mistake of not being firm enough in my brief email response to the leader that I did not want to receive his negative, hurtful comments.
 The leader did not get the message and continued to email me.
-I wish I just told him to stop from the start – I would have had a lot less emotional baggage to deal with.
+I had to refuse to read them.

 Dealing With the Offense After the Event

-Some offences may deeply shock and anger us.
+Some offenses may deeply shock and anger us.
 We will need time to process what happened to us and spend time in prayer and meditation.

 We need to work on letting go of resentment and hurt.
 This will prevent us from descending into bitterness and anger.
 Once our minds are cleared, we can consider whether or not we should restore or cut off a relationship with the perpetrator.
 We should allow the offender to make amends if he or she wishes to do so.